neuml/txtai/docs/embeddings/configuration/vectors.md

 Builds sentence embeddings using a transformers model.
 While this can be any transformers model, it works best with [models trained](https://huggingface.co/models?pipeline_tag=sentence-similarity) to build sentence embeddings.

+Both `mean` and `cls` pooling are supported and automatically infered from the model.
+The pooling method can be overwritten by changing the method from `transformers` to `meanpooling` or `clspooling` respectively.

 ### sentence-transformers

 Same as transformers but loads models with the [sentence-transformers](https://github.com/UKPLab/sentence-transformers) library.